Cluser/GoPro-API/README.md

 Library for GoPro camera communication.

 # Functions
-- Connection init (searching for GoPro bluetooth address, turning on WiFi and connecting to this network)
+- Connection init (searching for GoPro bluetooth address, connecting by bluetooth, turning on WiFi and connecting to this network)
 - Power off
 - Start recording
 - Stop recording